Albrtito/UC3M-FILES-P3/res/notes/classnotes.md

 -- values like 'Madrid', 'Segovia', or 'Barataria', to name a few examples
 ```

-1. Run the query with the plan to know the pan there is:
+1. Run the query with the plan to know the plan there is:
 @plan.sql

 2. Set the autotrace like in [[#Autotrace]]